A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Abstract

-\abstract In this paper we study Dyson's classical $r$-component hierarchical model with a Hamiltonian function which has a continuous $O(r)$-symmetry, $r\ge 2$.This is a one-dimensional ferromagnetic model with a long range interaction potential $U(i,j)=\allowmathbreak -l(d(i,j))\allowmathbreak d^{-2}(i,j)$, where $d(i,j)$ denotes the hierarchical distance.
-We are interested in the case when $l(t)$ is a slowly increasing positive function.
+In this paper we study Dyson's classical $r$-component hierarchical model with a Hamiltonian function which has a continuous $O(r)$-symmetry, $r\ge 2$.
+This is a one-dimensional ferromagnetic model with a long range interaction potential $U(i,j)=-l(d(i,j)) d^{-2}(i,j)$, where $d(i,j)$ denotes the hierarchical distance.
+We are interested in the case when $l_n=l(2^n)$, $n=1,2,\ldots$, is an increasing sequence, with a sub-exponential growth as $n\to\infty$.
 For a class of free measures, we prove a conjecture of Dyson.
-This conjecture states that the convergence of the series $l_1+l_2+\dots$, where $l_n=l(2^n)$, is a necessary and sufficient condition of the existence of phase transition in the model under consideration, and the spontaneous magnetization vanishes at the critical point, i.e. there is no Thouless' effect.
-We find however that the distribution of the normalized average spin at the critical temperature $T_c$ tends to the uniform distribution on the unit sphere in $\R^r$ as the volume tends to infinity, a phenomenon which resembles the Thouless effect.
-We prove that the limit distribution of the average spin is Gaussian for $T>T_c$, and it is non-Gaussian for $T<T_c$.
-We also show that the density of the limit distribution of the average spin for $T<T_c$ is a nice analytical function which can be found as the unique solution of a nonlinear integral equation.
-Finally, we determine some critical asymptotics and show that the divergence of the correlation length and magnetic susceptibility is super-polynomial as $T\to T_c$. \endabstract \leftheadtext {P. M. Bleher and P. Major} \endtopmatter
+This conjecture states that the convergence of the series $l_1^{-1}+l_2^{-1}+\dots$ is a necessary and sufficient condition of the existence of phase transition in the model under consideration, and the spontaneous magnetization vanishes at the critical point, i.e., there is no Thouless' effect.
+We find, however, that the distribution of the normalized mean spin at the critical temperature $T_c$ tends to the uniform distribution on the unit sphere in ${\mathbb R}^r$ as the volume tends to infinity, a phenomenon which resembles the Thouless effect.
+We prove that the limit distribution of the normalized mean spin is Gaussian for $T>T_c$, and it is non-Gaussian for $T\le T_c$.
+We also show that the density of the limit distribution of the normalized mean spin for $T\le T_c$ is a nice analytic function which can be found from the unique solution of a nonlinear fixed point integral equation.
+Finally, we determine some critical asymptotics and show that the divergence of the correlation length and magnetic susceptibility is super-polynomial as $T\to T_c$.